Transparent dark purple Insurte logo

 How the Schengen area impacts travel

 For anyone planning a trip across multiple European countries, the Schengen agreement actually makes traveling easier.
 Once inside the Schengen zone, the vast majority of travelers can move between member states without additional border checks.
-For example, a visitor entering the area through France can travel freely to Germany, Spain, and beyond without needing to show a passport or go through customs.
+For example, a visitor entering the area through France can travel freely to Germany, Spain, and beyond without needing to show a passport or go through customs (until they leave the zone, of course).

-However, when entering the Schengen area from anywhere else, travelers from non-Schengen countries will need to pass through border control at their initial point of entry.
+However, when entering the Schengen area from anywhere outside the zone, travelers will need to pass through border control at their initial point of entry.

 Do you need travel insurance to enter the Schengen area?

 It depends.
-If you are traveling with a Schengen visa, Schengen travel insurance is required (in fact, you must present proof of your travel insurance when you apply for your visa).
+If you are traveling with a Schengen visa, Schengen travel insurance is required to enter the area (in fact, you must present proof of your travel insurance when you apply for your visa).

 If you’re traveling to the Schengen area without a visa, travel insurance is highly recommended to protect yourself from the potentially high costs that come with emergency medical care.